education.vic.gov.au

 School staff must:

-• if the student’s behaviour at the NSSP is of such a nature that it warrants suspension or expulsion under the department’s policies and Ministerial Order 1125 (PDF)External Link , this process is to be managed by the school.
+• if the student’s behaviour at the NSSSFSP is of such a nature that it warrants suspension or expulsion under the department’s policies and Ministerial Order 1125 (PDF)External Link , this process is to be managed by the school.
 The school should support the student and their family in any future transition arrangements.

 Disability discrimination obligations

-The NSSP must meet their legal obligations under Equal Opportunity Act 2010 (Vic), the Disability Discrimination Act 1992 (Cwth) and also the Disability Standards for Education 2005 (Cwth) to make reasonable adjustments to accommodate students with disability.
+The NSSSFSP must meet their legal obligations under the Equal Opportunity Act 2010 (Vic)External Link , the Disability Discrimination Act 1992 (Cwth)External Link and also the Disability Standards for Education 2005 (Cwth)External Link to make reasonable adjustments to accommodate students with disability.
 These obligations apply to all students with disability, not just those who are eligible for support under department targeted funding programs.

 Koorie students

-The NSSP and the school both have responsibility for ensuring that Koorie students have access to cultural support through the Koorie Education Workforce.
+The NSSSFSP and the school both have responsibility for ensuring that Koorie students have access to cultural support through the Koorie Education Workforce.
 The Koorie Education Workforce assists students and schools by providing guidance to enhance cultural inclusion practices to support the engagement, attendance, wellbeing and achievement of Koorie Learners.
-The NSSP and school should liaise with and engage specialist support for Koorie students from their area Koorie Education Coordinator’s and/or Koorie Engagement Support Officers as required to support a culturally inclusive learning environment.
+The NSSSFSP and school should liaise with and engage specialist support for Koorie students from their area Koorie Education Coordinator’s and/or Koorie Engagement Support Officers as required to support a culturally inclusive learning environment.

 Privacy

-The NSSP and the school both have obligations under privacy legislation, and both are required to have privacy policies.
-However, these obligations do not prevent the NSSP and the school from sharing relevant information about students for the primary purpose for which it was collected (for example. to educate the student and support the student’s social and emotional wellbeing and health at school) and to discharge legal obligations.
+The NSSSFSP and the school both have obligations under privacy legislation, and both are required to have privacy policies.
+However, these obligations do not prevent the NSSSFSP and the school from sharing relevant information about students for the primary purpose for which it was collected (for example. to educate the student and support the student’s social and emotional wellbeing and health at school) and to discharge legal obligations.

 School staff must:

-• otherwise comply with the requirements of privacy legislation and the department’s Schools’ Privacy Policy.
+• otherwise comply with the requirements of privacy legislation and the department’s Schools’ privacy policy.

-Contracted provider staff Working with Children Checks
+Contracted provider staff Working with Children Clearance and VIT registration

 School staff must: